 Yes, you can visit before you apply.
 A pre-admission visit will help you learn about our graduate programs, but it will not influence admissions decisions.
-If you plan to apply to the Ph.D program and would like to schedule a visit, please contact Emily Medvin (firstname.lastname@example.org).
-If you plan to apply to the Master's program and would like to schedule a visit, please contact Kristin Repchick (krepchic@.gmu.edu) or Xi Lynn Chen at (email@example.com).
-For further questions regarding the Ph.D. program, please contact Dr. Lois Tetrick (firstname.lastname@example.org).
-For the Master's program, please contact Dr. Stephen Zaccaro (email@example.com).
+If you plan to apply to the Ph.D program and would like to schedule a visit, please contact Hannah Markell (email@example.com).
+If you plan to apply to the Master's program and would like to schedule a visit, please contact Angelica Garza (firstname.lastname@example.org), Julia Smith (email@example.com) or Molly Kilcullen (firstname.lastname@example.org).
+For further questions regarding the Ph.D. program, please contact Dr. Seth Kaplan (email@example.com).
+For the Master's program, please contact Dr. Louis Buffardi (firstname.lastname@example.org).

 Historically, we have done an excellent job of covering virtually all doctoral students who request financial aid.
 The various positions available to doctoral students are described below.
 Unfortunately not all our positions are in place on April 15 when students must make their final decisions.
 Forecasting the level of financial aid we will be able to provide students is difficult in the face of changing state and university budget decisions and the dynamic nature of grant funding.